yuburoll/shiftwaltz/README.md

 Front legends are triggered by long press, mainly on thumb clusters.

 This provides normal qwerty, but without home rows.
-Other modifiers goes to right keys.(',' , '.' , '/')
+Other modifiers goes to right keys.(' , ' , ' . ' , ' / ')

 ## Layer 1-Numbers and Symbols

 ![layer1](images/shiftwaltz-layer1.png)

 To write symbols, I intended using thumb shift for it.
-It is also feels good that replacing Tab key to Left Shift.
+(It is also feels good that replacing Tab key of the layer to Left Shift.)

+Especially, underbar(' _ ') and double quotes(' " ') are in the layer, because of the frequent use of those symbols.

 ## Layer 2-Navigators